Sin Piedad (2020)

 Sin Piedad (2020) (Spanish for "No Mercy") was a major professional wrestling supercard show, produced and scripted by the Mexican Lucha Libre promotion Consejo Mundial de Lucha Libre (CMLL).
 The Sin Piedad show tookplace on January 1, 2020 in Arena México, Mexico City, Mexico.
-The 2020 Sin Piedad will be the 15th event under the Sin Piedad name and the fifth year in a row CMLL has held the show on New Year's Day.
+The 2020 Sin Piedad was the 15th event under the Sin Piedad name and the fifth year in a row CMLL has held the show on New Year's Day.

 In the main event Dulce Gardenia defeated Kawato-San, forcing Kawato-San to be shaved bald afterwards per the Lucha de Apuestas stipulation for the match.
 On the undercard Príncipe Diamante defeated Espíritu Negro, after which Espíritu Negro was forced to unmask and reveal his real name, Juan Manuel González Olalde, in front of the Arena México crowd.
-In the semi-main event match La Alianza de Plata y Oro ("The Alliance of Silver and Gold"; Carístico and Místico) defeated La Nuev a Generación Dinamita ("The New Generation Dymaites"; Cuatrero and Forastero) to defend their CMLL World Tag Team Championship.
+In the semi-main event match La Alianza de Plata y Oro ("The Alliance of Silver and Gold"; Carístico and Místico) defeated La Nuev a Generación Dinamita ("The New Generation Dynamites"; Cuatrero and Forastero) to defend their CMLL World Tag Team Championship.
 The show included three additional matches.